Enhanceosome: Role

 Most enhanceosomes have been discovered pertaining to genes requiring tight regulation, like those associated with the cells defense system.
 Using more than one kind of transcriptional activator protein could help to ensure that a gene is not transcribed prematurely.
 Furthermore, the use of multiple factors enables gene regulation through a combination of cellular stimuli that function through multiple signaling cascades.

 Examples

-INF-β
+IFN-β

 The best known example of the enhanceosome acts on the human interferon-beta gene, which is upregulated in cells that are infected by viruses.
 Three activator proteins—NF-κB, an interferon activator protein such as IRF-3, and the ATF-2/c-Jun complex—cooperatively bind to the upstream enhancer region upon viral infection.
 The interaction is mediated by a fourth protein HMG-I, which assists in stabilizing the complex by promoting inter-protein interactions.
 The assembled enhanceosome recruits transcriptional machinery such as RNA polymerase to the promoter region to initiate gene expression.